ArcticWinter7/Arduino-Bluetooth-Module-Controlled-LEDs/README.md

 # Arduino-Bluetooth-Module-Controlled-LEDs
 This code, working in connection with a Ch-05 bluetooth module and an arduinto uno r3, can display a selection of color patterns on a WS2815b LED strip
+This is done via a mobile phone's bluetooth terminal